 “Is there nobody who will save us?
 All the love has gone,” Devi reads, her voice ringing out to an audience of thousands.
 Life after the conflict is still not what it was for the family, as Yasodha’s two brothers are among the thousands of people who have allegedly been forcibly disappeared by the Sri Lankan government.
 She has no idea where they are.

 Aubry has provided financial aid to a Tamil man rendered paraplegic during the war in Killinochchi, the former administrative centre of the Tigers.
-He says the French government must do something to intervene and alleviate the situation for Tamils.
+He says the French government had a moral responsibility to do something to intervene and alleviate the situation for Tamils.
 This may be easier said than done, however, as Chandrasekharan reports that Tamil flags around Paris have been removed by local authorities, and that local media outposts wrote an article about the community without their consultation.
 The article describes the flags as ‘sinister’, contributing to ‘unease in the neighbourhood.’
-However, there is some hope for the Tamil community, as political figures – including French Member of Parliament, Jean-Christophe Lagarde – were present at the march to recognise the genocide and call for action.
+However, there is some hope for the Tamil community, as political figures – including French Member of Parliament, Jean-Christophe Lagarde – are present at the march to recognise the genocide and call for action.

 The youth of the Sri Lankan diaspora continues to feel this impact too, despite their lack of lived experience.
 18-year-old Maya, who was born and raised in France, says recognition of the genocide matters to her because if there had been no war, she would have been born in Sri Lanka.
 She participated in a narrative dance with a group of young Tamils at the march, relaying the history of the conflict and the causes preceding it.